“What you don’t have, can’t leak!”

 - Extreme conditions: Styrene can polymerize releasing heat.

-Air pollution, water pollution, ground water pollution, waste disposal are other consequences.
+Air pollution, water pollution, ground water pollution, waste disposal are other examples of consequences.

 Representative list of types of hazards: